python/mypy/docs/source/basics.rst

 Use the normal Python file name conventions for modules, e.g. ``csv.pyi`` for module ``csv``, and use a subdirectory with ``__init__.pyi`` for packages.

+If there is both a ``.py`` and a ``.pyi`` file for a module, the ``.pyi`` file takes precedence.
+This way you can easily add annotations for a module even if you don't want to modify the module.
+This can be useful, for example, if you use 3rd party open source code or legacy code that you don't want to modify.

 That's it!
 Now you can access the module in mypy programs and type check code that uses the library.
 If you write a stub for a library module, consider making it available for other programmers that use mypy or